ecleroux/genet-json-formatter/README.md

 ## 📝 Release Notes

+### 1.0.1 - 2025-10-22
+- **NEW: JSON List Compact Formatting** - `Genet: JSON Format List Compact` command formats arrays with each item on a single line for optimal data scanning
+- **NEW: Interactive Array Sorting** - `Genet: JSON Sort List` command with property selection, ascending/descending direction choice, and automatic compact formatting
+- **NEW: Mixed-Type Array Support** - Sort arrays containing both objects and primitives intelligently (primitives first by value, then objects by property)
+- **NEW: Sort Direction Control** - Choose ascending (A→Z, 0→9) or descending (Z→A, 9→0) for all sorting operations
+- **NEW: Enhanced Keyboard Shortcuts** - Added `Ctrl+Alt+L` for list formatting and `Ctrl+Alt+S` for array sorting
+- **ENHANCED: Smart Sorting Algorithm** - Type-aware sorting handles strings, numbers, booleans, null values, and mixed types with proper fallback comparisons
+- **ENHANCED: Interactive UI** - Visual property picker with icons and descriptions for intuitive sorting
+- **ENHANCED: Comprehensive Testing** - Added 118+ unit tests covering all sorting scenarios, edge cases, and performance validation
+- **TECHNICAL: Full TypeScript Safety** - Maintained strict type checking with enhanced error handling for new features

 ### 1.0.0
 - Initial release with comprehensive JSON toolkit
 - **Smart compact formatting** with intelligent layout decisions